Geometric interactions between bricks and $\tau$-rigidity: Preliminaries, setting and notations

-From the preceding theorem and Theorem \ref{Thm of DIJ}, it follows that $A$ is brick-infinite if and only if there are vectors in the ambient space $\mathbb{R}^n$ which do not belong to the $\tau$-tilting fan $\mathcal{F}$.
-A priori, there is no guarantee that such a vector is rational.
+\begin{remark} From Theorem \ref{Thm: complete tau-fans} and some other known results (see Theorem \ref{Thm of DIJ}), it follows that $A$ is brick-infinite if and only if there are $g$-vectors in the ambient space $\mathbb{R}^n$ which do not belong to $\mathcal{F}$.
+Meanwhile, observe that for a brick-infinite algebra $A$, there is \emph{a priori} no guarantee that there is a rational $g$-vector outside the $\tau$-tilting fan $\mathcal{F}$.
+However, this is expected to be true (see Conjecture \ref{Demonet Conj intro}). \end{remark}